-MailRush.io anti-spam check test may result in failure if the SPF for the email you are using at the sender is not set to allow MailRush.io SMTP servers to send emails in their behalf.
-This document will explain what SPF, why it is a requirement for the anti-spam check and how to authorize MailRush.io severs to start sending your Email Campaigns.
+MailRush.io anti-spam check may result in failure if the SPF for the email you are using is not allowing MailRush.io servers to send in their behalf.
+It is a must to fix SPF record for your sending domain.

 What is SPF